Professor of Earth Science

 - Ph.D., Earth Science, Harvard University, 1987

 Jill Schneiderman earned her PhD studying metamorphic rocks in the New England Appalachians.
 After completing a postdoctoral fellowship at the Smithsonian examining heavy minerals in the Nile and its delta, she focused her geological research on sediment provenance studies.
 Her geological field work has taken her from the Appalachian mountains to the Yangtze delta and many locations in between.
-Currently, using feminist approaches to critical science studies, she is engaged in debates about the proposed designation of a new geological epoch to be called the "Anthropocene."
+Schneiderman's most recent scientific research focusses on microplastics in terrestrial sands on Cape Cod.
+Additionally, using feminist approaches to critical science studies, she is engaged in debates about the proposed designation of a new geological epoch termed the "Anthropocene."